puppetlabs/puppet-docs/source/pe/3.0/quick_writing.markdown

 Make sure that these resources are within the two "if" blocks, alongside the first resource.

 * Save and close the file.
-* **On the Windows node,** choose "Run Puppet Agent" from the Start menu, elevating privileges if necessary.
+* On the console, invoke the "runonce" action on the Windows node.
 * Note that the original shortcut is gone, and a new shortcut and `Readme.txt` file have appeared on the desktop.

 > Your copy of the Windows example module now behaves differently.